zq99/DataAccessLayerJDBC/README.md

 ## Example

-Here is a simple example of extracting data based upon a raw SQL query that is sent ot the layer:
+Here is a simple example of extracting data based upon a raw SQL query that is sent to the layer:

         SQLServerDataSource sqlServerDataSource = Credentials.getSQLServerDataSource();
         DataAccessLayer dataAccessLayer = new DataAccessLayer(sqlServerDataSource);